 polars.align_frames#

-Align a sequence of frames using the unique values from one or more columns as a key.
+Align a sequence of frames using common values from one or more columns as a key.

 Frames that do not contain the given key values have rows injected (with nulls filling the non-key columns), and each resulting frame is sorted by the key.